Mukesh05/Scripts/Readme_query1.md

 - At least ["Contributor"](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) role in the target subscriptions

 ### Assumptions
 The solution assumes there is a pre created Resource Group(RG) for networking componets such as load balancers and IP adresses.
+The virtual Nework and its resource group is passed as parameters during the template deployment.
+An azure key vault is also pre created in the same resource group.

 - A separate Resource Group for Networking.
 - a key vault that holds the secret for Virtual machines's password
 - To access a key vault during template deployment, **enabledForTemplateDeployment** on the key vault to set to **true**.